bpollakw/uloopdesigner/README.md

-# LoopDesigner
+# (u)LoopDesigner

-LoopDesigner is a web app for interacting with LoopDB.
-Currently, the following features are available:
+uLoopDesigner is a web app for interacting with LoopDB, based on the original LoopDesigner written by Mihails Delhmans from https://github.com/HaseloffLab/LoopDB/tree/loopdesigner.
+The schema has been implemented for a simplified syntax so that there's less redundancy in (u)Loop libraries.

-* Adding a new part from a nucleotide sequence.
-* Adding multiple parts from a Multi-FASTA file.
-* Performing _in-silico_ loop assembly.
-* Browsing plasmid maps of existing parts and constructs.
-* Searching for a part by it's name.
-* Automatic assembly protocol generation.

-You can try a public version at [loopdesigner.herokuapp.com](http://loopdesigner.herokuapp.com)
+You can try a public version at [uloopdesigner.herokuapp.com](http://uloopdesigner.herokuapp.com)

 # Installation

-This section will explain how to install a local LoopDesigner server.
+This section will explain how to install a local (u)LoopDesigner server.

 ## Gettting Started

 ### Installing LoopDB
+There are several difficulties with the installation that will require basic coding and maybe (depending on the case) debugging.
+You need command-line skills and at this point I've been successful on running it in MacOS.
+Linux probably work but I'd suggest using the last version of Ubuntu/Debian.

 LoopDB is available through PyPi, so you can just